National Museum of Serbia: English art collections

 Includes painters usually from the late 19th century, mostly impressionist and post-impressionist.
 The vast majority of the collection was donated by Prince Paul of Yugoslavia before World War II.
 In collection is 64 paintings and watercolors and 51 graphics and etchings.
 They include painters such as Alfred Sisley, Charles Conder, Philip Wilson Steer, Walter Sickert, Hermione Hammond, James Bolivar Manson, Wyndham Lewis, Roger Fry, Duncan Grant, Vanessa Bell and Rowland Fisher, and graphic works from William Hogarth.

-Some of English Art works are:
+Some examples of the collection are: